 Private Health Insurance Premium (PHIP) Benefit

-PHIP is for MaineCare members who also has private health insurance.
+PHIP is for MaineCare members who also have private health insurance.
 The program pays for a member's private health insurance premium.

 - To apply for PHIP call: 1-800-977-6740, TTY: 711.

-For information about Non-Emergency Transportation (NET) to MaineCare covered services, see the Transportation webpage.
+For information about Non-Emergency Transportation (NET) to MaineCare covered services, see the Non-Emergency Transportation webpage.

 - MaineCare Member Services - Call MaineCare Member Services to find out what services are covered by MaineCare or to ask questions about your benefit.
-They can be reached at: 1-800-977-6740, TTY: 711.
+You can call: 1-800-977-6740, TTY: 711.
 You can also e-mail.